-All references to "Member" in this Handbook are intended to refer only to Group B Members who first became a Member before March 1, 2011.
-"Member" also includes Members of DPFP who had previous service under the Plan and who return to Active Service on or after March 1, 2011.
+All references to "Member" in this Handbook are intended to refer only to Group B Members who first became a Member after February 28, 2011.

-A separate Handbook describes benefits for Members who first become a Member after February 28, 2011.
+A separate Handbook describes benefits for Members who first became a Member before March 1, 2011, and Members who had previous service under the plan and returned to Active Service after February 28, 2011.